 1) Do we have any onsite servers in our shared workspace?

 2) What risks are there in using a shared network?

 3) What is my budget for a secure network?

 These questions can help you frame and make a choice regarding your network.

 If you do not have onsite servers and instead use a cloud provider, having a separate network to segregate your services from other people on the network.
 This risk would no longer be applicable to your company’s office network, as by using a cloud provider you have transferred this risk to another company.

 There are many risks for using a shared network that you do not directly control.
 You would not have the ability to change or update the devices and applications that oversee the network.
 Without controlling the network, you cannot prevent others from connecting to it and cannot prevent their actions on the network.
-Other users of this network could be participating in dangerous activities or visiting dangerous websites that could affect these users.
-Due to these risks of operating on a shared network, you need to secure yourself, your employees and your data.
+Other users of this network could be participating in dangerous activities or visiting malicious websites that could affect your users.
+Due to these risks of operating on a shared network, you need to secure yourself, your employees, and your data.

 Finally, what can you do to reduce these risks?
 The IT department of your shared workspace can provide you with your own segregated network that would reduce all the above risks, but is it really worth it?
 The cost could range, and there may be a need for additional set up costs.
-What cheaper alternatives can be used?
+What cheaper alternatives can you use?